Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 The fundamental difference lies in the depth of the work.
 In the deep plane, I release four facial retention ligaments that you have probably never heard of: the zygomatic ligament (which holds the cheekbone), the masseteric (side of the face), the mandibular (which contributes to the bulldog appearance) and the cervical (in the neck).
 When these ligaments are released, the entire muscle-fat-skin system can be elevated as a single unit, in a vertical vector that mimics the natural direction of youth.

-Compare this with traditional techniques that only pull the skin laterally and give a few stitches in the SMAS.
+Compare this with traditional techniques that only pull the skin laterally and give a few sutures in the SMAS.
 It is like trying to lift a tent by only pulling the outer fabric, versus raising the entire support structure.
 The visual result is incomparable.

 Subscribe to my YouTube channel:

-"In this video you will discover all the areas of the face that are treated during a facelift with fat grafting:"
+Subscribe on YouTube"In this video you will discover all the areas of the face that are treated during a facelift with fat grafting:"

-I always perform the deep plane facelift combined with fat grafting, an association I call regenerative deep plane.
+I always perform the deep plane facelift combined with fat grafting, a combination I call regenerative deep plane.
 While the deep plane repositions tissues that have descended with ageing, the grafted fat promotes real cellular rejuvenation.
 The nanofat I use contains millions of adipose-derived stem cells, known as ADSCs, which stimulate collagen production and regenerate skin from the inside out.
 I prepare three different types of fat for specific functions: millifat to restore deep volume, microfat to smooth furrows, and pure nanofat for skin regeneration.
 This facial rejuvenation protocol that I developed over more than eight thousand surgeries does not exist in conventional aesthetic treatments.
-At my clinic in Londrina, every deep plane facelift includes this three-dimensional grafting, because I believe treating only sagging without restoring volume and skin quality delivers an incomplete result.
+At my clinic in Brazil, every deep plane facelift includes this three-dimensional grafting, because I believe treating only sagging without restoring volume and skin quality delivers an incomplete result.

 If the deep plane repositions the structures that have descended over time, the fat graft does something even more extraordinary: it reverses the ageing of the skin itself.
 I am not exaggerating.
 The fat that I remove from your body and graft into the face contains millions of stem cells derived from adipose tissue, known in the medical literature as ADSCs.